Adrian-Lee-IBM/DataStage/dsjob/blogs/GitIntegration.md

 DataStage customers would like to use Git as means for version control their project assets in CloudPak Projects.
 It will also help them promote their Development work into higher environments by integrating Git into their CI/CD process.

 DataStage implements Git Integration as part of ds-migration service.
 Currently ds-migration service hosts all export and import functionality for the projects.
-New Api are added to the ds-migration service to allow users to commit and pull their work from git using the existing export and import functionalities.
+New APIs are added to the ds-migration service to allow users to commit and pull their work from git using the existing export and import functionalities.

-Before invoking the API, project needs to be Git enabled.
-This will setup initial configuration for the project and can be overridden by individual operations to Git.
+Before invoking the API, the project needs to be Git enabled.
+This will setup the initial configuration for the project and can be overridden by individual operations to Git.
-This functionality will allow you to update incremental changes from your project where you collaborate and build functionality and sync to Git repo.
+This functionality will allow you to update incremental changes from your project where you collaborate and sync to a Git repo.
 It is then possible to promote your tested projects to higher environments such as QA and eventually to Production.

 Git Integration provides three commands:
 - `git-commit`: Allow CPD Project resources to push and commit to Git repository
-- `git-pull`: Allow project artifacts from Git repository to pull and update into CPD Projects
+- `git-pull`: Allow project artifacts from Git repository to pull into and update CPD Projects
 - `git-status`: Provides status on resource to identify the differences between the CPD Project and the Git repository

 A bit of background...
 - Git Integration is also available before 5.x releases and was implemented as a CLI side functionality.
-It did not require user to configure the projects with Git Integration.
+It did not require users to configure the projects with Git Integration.
 - CLI tooling has limitations and other scalability issues.
-We now have Git Integration  implemented into DataStage Migration service.
-This now require additional steps to configure.
+We now have Git Integration implemented into the DataStage Migration service.
+This now requires additional steps to configure.
-- Git repositories used before 5.x releases are still backward compatible
+- Git repositories used before 5.x releases are still backward compatible.

 #### Setting up Git Integration for the project
-For allowing project to be aware of Git Integration we need to enable them to track changes internally of all the resources in a project.
-This requires iusers to explicitly configure the project for Git Integration using the following command.
+To allow a CPD project to be aware of Git Integration, users need to enable Git to track internal changes of all resources in a project.
+This requires users to explicitly configure the project for Git Integration using the following command.
 ```
 cpdctl dsjob git-configure {--project PROJECT | --project-id PROJID} [--git-enable] [--git-url URL] [--git-owner OWNER] [--git-token TOKEN] [--git-org ORG] [--git-email EMAIL] [--git-provider GITPROVIDER]  [--git-branch GITBRANCH]  [--git-folder GITFOLDER]
 ```